Skip to content

 • Specification: Microsoft Photo 1.2 Schema

-Recommendation: Enable both formats in Settings for maximum compatibility.
+Recommendation: Enable all three formats in Settings for maximum compatibility.

 How TTP Reads Metadata

-When TTP scans an image, it reads from multiple locations and reconciles differences.
+When TTP scans an image, it reads from multiple tag locations using a priority-based fallback system.
+The first non-empty value found in the priority list is used.

 Title